blableblup/gofish/leaderboardfish.md

-### Chatters and their most fish caught in a single week in tournaments
+### Leaderboard for the most fish caught in a single week in tournaments

 | Rank | Player | Fish Caught 🪣 |
 |------|--------|---------------|